razvanstanga/varnish-caching-wordpress-plugin/varnish-conf/v3/README.rst

 	}

-There are several different possible behaviors of HTTP purging which can be controlled with the X-Purge-Method HTTP header.
-This config will be smart and attempt to automatically pick the best method based on the URL if you don't use an X-Purge-Method header.
+There are several different possible behaviors of HTTP purging which can be controlled with the X-VC-Purge-Method HTTP header.
+This config will be smart and attempt to automatically pick the best method based on the URL if you don't use an X-VC-Purge-Method header.
 See the comments in `lib/purge.vcl` for details.
 You can also use the X-VC-Purge-Key method.
 Generate a MD5/SHA-256 hash and fill it on line if (req.http.X-VC-Purge-Key == "hash-to-be-filled-in") {